bredele/vomit/README.md

 var el = vomit`<h1>Hello ${name}!</h1>`
 ```

-Vomit does not force you into any syntax/API but instead uses the power of JavaScript [template literals]() built in your browser.
+Vomit does not force you into any syntax/API but instead uses the power of JavaScript [template literals]((https://developers.google.com/web/updates/2015/01/ES6-Template-Strings)) built in your browser.
 String substitution presents many [benefits](https://developers.google.com/web/updates/2015/01/ES6-Template-Strings) and Vomit makes it even better allowing you to substitute Objects, Arrays, **Promises and Streams**.

 Other features are:
 - A 5 minutes learning curve (a function call to create an element, an other function call to update it)
 - Component oriented development using DOM diffing based on real DOM (not virtual DOM)
 - 2kb minified + gzipped, ideal for mobile and to include as dependency

 You'll find Vomit ridiculously easy to learn.
-[Give a try]()!
+To check out live examples and docs, visit [our website]().

 ## License